Uaeguy/HA-dash/README.md

 ### 7- custom:sun-card
 ### 8- Card Mod

-I have used night theme and removed the header
+I have used night theme and removed the header with the below command from card mod

+`      card-mod-theme: night
+      card-mod-root: |
+        app-header {
+          display: none;
+        }
+      # Background image
+`